HOT DOGS OR PIZZA?

 What if they all got together and told us, "Okay, guys.
 Today you're going to trade skin, and hair, and eyebrows, and everything!"

-So you borrowed my curly black hair and cocoa-colored skin.
+So you borrowed my curly black hair and golden brown skin.
 And I borrowed your red hair and freckles.
-And then you were me and I was you—for the whole week.
+Then you were me and I was you—for the whole week.

 Would we still fight about who was better?
 Or would we laugh and giggle when we looked in the mirror 'cause we couldn't tell who was who?
 So we